SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 ## Working with Solace High Availability (HA)
 Duration: 0:05:00

-The [Solace Messaging API for JMS](http://docs.solace.com/Solace-JMS-API/JMS-home.htm) section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby event broker in the case of a HA failover of a event broker.
+The [Developer Guide for Solace JMS API](https://docs.solace.com/Solace-JMS-API/JMS-Intro.htm) section "Establishing Connections" and "Managing Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby event broker in the case of a HA failover of a event broker.
 By default Solace JMS connections will reconnect to the standby event broker in the case of an HA failover.

-In general the Solace documentation contains the following note regarding reconnection:

 Note: When using HA redundant event brokers, a fail-over from one event broker to its mate will typically occur in less than 30 seconds, however, applications should attempt to reconnect for at least five minutes.

-In "Setting up Solace JNDI References", the Solace CLI commands correctly configured the required JNDI properties to reasonable values.
+In [Configuring JNDI Objects](https://docs.solace.com/Configuring-and-Managing/Configuring-JNDI-Objects.htm), the Solace CLI commands correctly configured the required JNDI properties to reasonable values.
 Note: the retry parameters re all defaults, these commands are repeated here for completeness.

 ```
 (config)# jndi message-vpn solace_VPN